One could say Meli Sandén, a multilingual lawyer based in France and a member of Ontra’s Legal Network since May 2018, keeps herself busy.

 She is also “invigorated” by the people at Ontra.
 The internal team, the other lawyers, and the clients are “all dynamic personalities with strong work ethics,” she said.

 Sandén appreciates how supportive the lawyer community is as well.
 When her needs change, “Ontra is good at keeping things flexible and doesn’t hesitate to reshuffle the work arrangement to satisfy everyone involved,” she said.
-There is also incredibly strong communication and a team mentality among the lawyers on the platform.
+There is also incredibly strong communication and a team mentality among the lawyers in the network.
 “We share the workload to suit everyone’s work capacity at any given time,” she said.

 Sandén typically works on NDAs for a few hours each morning, spends her afternoons freely, then logs in at night to process comments on the NDAs and sign off on as many documents as possible.
 “I like the combination of being pushed to produce high-quality work quickly, while still keeping the door open to pursue my other commitments,” she said.